-Our most recent certification - issued in October 2018 - represents a significant milestone in our transformation efforts, with year on year improvements once again being realised across all categories of the scorecard.
-Imperial Logistics proudly maintained its certification as a steadier Level 2 B-BBEE company and our “Value Add” status, based on the Transport Sector Codes - both of which continue to translate into significant benefits for clients doing business with us.
+Our most recent certification - issued in September 2019 – represents a significant milestone in our transformation efforts, with year on year improvements once again being realised across all categories of the scorecard.
+Imperial proudly maintained its certification as a steadier Level 2 B-BBEE company and our "Empowered Supplier" status, based on the Transport Sector Codes - both of which continue to translate into significant benefits for clients doing business with us.

 Preferential Procurement, Enterprise development and socio-economic development were areas in which the group scored full points.
-Our preferential procurement spend with QSE’s and 51% black owned businesses, was more than double the target percentage with the EMEs spend being 137% of the target.
-Going forward, we will continue to actively seek out opportunities to partner with QSEs, EMEs and other designated group suppliers that are 51% black owned and 30% black woman owned in order to facilitate maximum benefit for our clients in terms of their own procurement scorecards.
+Our preferential procurement spend with QSE’s and 51% black owned businesses, was more than double the target percentage with the EMEs spend being 139% of the target.
+Going forward, we will continue to actively seek out opportunities to partner with QSEs, EMEs and other designated group suppliers that are 51% black owned and 30% black woman owned for enterprise development and supplier development in order to facilitate maximum benefit for our clients in terms of their own procurement scorecards.

 Imperial Logistics Advance